jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

    convention was read off the layers first: bright green marks the active file, light blue a completed one, dark blue one in transit.
 Done 2026-09-21.
 3. Regenerated all six PNGs with the recipe above.
 Done 2026-09-21.
+4. `docs/README.DataJourney.md`, T6: wrote the prose half the criterion asks for, in the STS/MTS/LTS bullet form the other sections use, naming File_C, File_B and File_A in LTS and giving the 11:29:59 boundary that puts them there.
+The section's opening sentence had said both buffers were full, which the corrected figure contradicts, so it now says data ages past the MTS `hold` boundary and moves on.
+Done 2026-09-21.

 1. Update the T6 prose and SVG layer to match the 12:30 MTS cutoff.
 2. Regenerate all six PNG exports with Inkscape.